 Prior to joining the Manchester Fire –Rescue – EMS Department, he was in the nuclear power industry for over 25 years.
 He held a U.S. Nuclear Regulatory Commission, Senior Reactor Operators License for Millstone Unit 1, and was one of the Project Managers for Millstone Unit 1’s Decommissioning.
 Mr. Benyeda served in the US Navy, where he was qualified in Submarines and as Engineering Watch Supervisor on board the USS Nautilus SSN 571.
 Prior to moving to Manchester, CT, Mr. Benyeda was Vice Chairman of the Public Safety Commission in Montville CT for many years.

 Mr. Benyeda has a Bachelor’s Degree from the University of Memphis in Nuclear Industrial Operations.
 He graduated from the MSEM program in May 2012.

-Kristina has just finished her first year in the MSEM program.
+Kristina is a recent graduate of the MSEM program.
 She graduated with her Bachelor of Science in Meteorology in May 2012, also at Millersville University.
 Prior to beginning the MSEM program, she had participated in several research internships across the country at: The Center for Multi-scale Modeling of Atmospheric Processes at Colorado State University and at the University of California, Irvine in the Dept. of Earth System Science.